 Played this course on 15th March and was pleasantly surprised.
 The course presents a decent enough challenge for high and low handicaps (although only one Par 5) and favours straight drives over long drives as some of the fairways are very tight, greens were in exceptional condition given the amount of rain recently and staff were friendly.
 The newer holes were of less interest but still enjoyed the round.
 The £21 fee represents good value compared to other courses in the area.

-since joining we have had a lot of rain but the condition of the course for this time of year is fantastic the greens are super and the fairways are well maintained .this is due to the hard work of the green keeping staff,so if you are in the area give the club a go ....you wont be upset.
+I have lived in the area for the last 11 years and during the summer months i used to enjoy the odd round at this great little course,for the last 2 months i have been lucky enough to have become a member here. since joining we have had a lot of rain but the condition of the course for this time of year is fantastic the greens are super and the fairways are well maintained .this is due to the hard work of the green keeping staff,so if you are in the area give the club a go ....you wont be upset.